 Superintendent Recommendation:

-The superintendent recommends that the Board of Education approve Bid No. 7065.14, Custodial Supplies, under the Annotated Code of Maryland, Education Article §5-112 and Montgomery County Public Schools Regulation DJA-RA, Procurement of Equipment, Supplies, and Services.
+The superintendent recommends that the Board of Education approve Bid No. 7065.14, Custodial Supplies, under the Annotated Code of Maryland, Education Article §5-112, and Montgomery County Public Schools Regulation DJA-RA, Procurement of Equipment, Supplies, and Services.

-This is a request to approve the contract to multiple awardees under Bid No. 7065.14, Custodial Supplies, for the purchase of items such as cleaning products, floor strippers, soap, paper towels, toilet paper and dispensers for each paper product, for all Montgomery County Public Schools facilities.
+This is a request to approve the contract to multiple awardees under Bid No. 7065.14, Custodial Supplies, for the purchase of items such as cleaning products, floor strippers, soap, paper towels, toilet paper, and dispensers for each paper product, for all Montgomery County Public Schools (MCPS) schools and facilities.
 It is recommended that the Board of Education approve this contract for one year through June 25, 2027.

 WHEREAS, Funds have been budgeted in the amount of $4,000,638, for the purchase of custodial supplies through Bid No. 7065.14, now therefore be it